yendo/fcs/docs/shell_settings.md

-# Shell Settings for fcs
+# Shell Settings for fcqs

-Add the following function for fcs to the shell script setting file.
+Add the following function for fcqs to the shell script setting file.

 ## Linux and bash